Commutativity properties of Quinn spectra: Introduction

 Here is an outline of the paper.
 In Sections \ref{redef} and \ref{comsec} we give the definition of commutative ad theory.
 The proof of Theorem \ref{Nov12.3} occupies Sections \ref{Nov12.4}--\ref{rect}.
 We begin in Sections \ref{Nov12.4} and \ref{gr} by giving a multisemisimplicial analogue $\sss$ of the category of symmetric spectra.
 We observe that an ad theory gives rise to an object $\bR$ of $\sss$ whose realization is the symmetric spectrum $\bM$ mentioned above.
 Section \ref{m4} explains the key idea of the proof, which is to interpolate between the various permutations of the multiplication map by allowing a different order of multiplication for each cell.
 In Sections \ref{mm} and \ref{monadsss} we use this idea to create a monad in the category $\sss$ which acts on $\bR$, and in Section \ref{rect} (after a brief technical interlude in Section \ref{l1}) we use a standard rectification argument (as in \cite{MR0420610}) to convert $\bR$ with this action to a strictly commutative object of $\sss$; passage to geometric realization gives $\bM^{\mathrm{comm}}$.
 Next we turn to the proof of Theorem \ref{m54}.
 In Sections \ref{relaxed}--\ref{revis} we introduce the relaxed symmetric Poincar\'e ad theory and the corresponding version of the symmetric signature.
 In Sections \ref{colored}--\ref{msss} we create a monad in the category $\sss\times\sss$ which acts on the pair $(\bR_{e,*,1},\bR_{\mathrm{rel}}^\Z)$, and in Section \ref{rect2} we adapt the argument of Section \ref{rect} to prove Theorem \ref{m54}.
 Section \ref{Nov12.1} gives the statement of the stronger version of Theorem \ref{m54} mentioned above, and Section \ref{l2} gives the proof.
-Appendix \ref{Thom} gives the proof of Theorem \ref{m96}.
+Section \ref{Thom} gives the proof of Theorem \ref{m96}.
+There is a property of the smash product in symmetric spectra which is needed to prove the main results of the paper.
+It is taken care of in Appendix \ref{free}.
+Appendix \ref{ff14} investigates the functorial properties of the ad theories of relaxed quasi-symmetric complexes.